Best Debt Consolidation Loans

 Avant allows you to choose a term of two, three, four or five years, so you can structure your loan to minimize long-term costs (which would involve a shorter loan) or minimize monthly payments (which would involve a longer loan).

 One thing that undermines the more cost-effective approach of a shorter loan is that Avant’s origination fees, up to 4.75 percent, can be somewhat pricey.
 Since origination fees are a one-time cost spread over the life of the loan, they have a particularly large impact on the APR of a shorter loan.

 If you do some comparison shopping and conclude that Avant is a cost-effective debt consolidation option, their website offers a user-friendly experience.
-This includes an online application, a soft credit inquiry that won’t impact your credit score, funding as quickly as one day upon approval and live support via phone, email, or chat.
+This includes an online application, a soft credit inquiry that won’t impact your credit score when checking loan options, funding as quickly as next business day and live support via phone or email.

 Learn more about debt consolidation